wadaniel/korali/docs/source/using/parallel.rst

    mpirun -n 257 ./myKoraliExperiment

 Where the run will employ 257 cores, one for the engine.
-With the reamining 256 ranks, it will create 64 worker teams of 4 ranks each.
+With the reamining 256 ranks, it will create 64 workers of 4 ranks each.

 Examples of the use of this conduit can be found in :ref:`Running MPI Applications <feature_running.mpi>`.